halfbaked/data_warehouse/README.md

 - end - end of date range
 - groupBy - one or more dimensions to group results by
 - filterBy - one or more key:value pairs to filter results by
-- window - specify a duration to group results by e.g. 1w (1 week)
+- groupByTime - specify a duration to group results by e.g. 1w (1 week)
 - aggregate - the aggregate function to apply

-A future improvement might be to use the groupBy to group by both dimensions and time, removing the need for the window parameter.

 ### Result List Lists
 Instead of results being presented in a flat list, they are presented as a list of lists.
 This added complexity